ElazarK/content-docs/playbooks/PrismaCloudRemediation_AWSSecurityGroupsAllowInternetTrafficToTCPPort.md

-This playbook extracts the TCP public Security Groups rule and provides manual/automatic options to have the rules revoked.
+Extracts the TCP public Security Groups rule and provides manual/automatic options to have the rules revoked.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.